 Other treatments that may be recommended as part of physical therapy include:

-- Ultrasound therapy: Type of therapy using high-pitched sound waves to relax muscles or ease muscle spasms; works to reduce inflammation, relieve pain, and encourage healing.
+- Ultrasound therapy: Type of therapy using high-pitched sound waves to relax muscles or ease muscle spasms; works to reduce inflammation, relieve discomfort, and encourage healing.

 How Physical Therapy Helps